elynch21/Course-Work/index.md

 ## Course Objectives - At the end of this course, students will be able to:

-- Plan, organize, and document data management and analysis tasks to obtain reproducible results
+> - Plan, organize, and document data management and analysis tasks to obtain reproducible results

- - Appropriately clean and label epidemiologic datasets using Stata and SAS
+> - Appropriately clean and label epidemiologic datasets using Stata and SAS

- - Calculate basic descriptive statistics using Stata and SAS
+> - Calculate basic descriptive statistics using Stata and SAS

- - Calculate relative risks and odds ratios using Stata and SAS
+> - Calculate relative risks and odds ratios using Stata and SAS

 ### CEPH Outcome Competencies: This course educates students in the following Council for Education in Public Health (CEPH) outcome competencies:
-Analyze data using appropriate epidemiologic and biostatistical techniques; Use computer software for data processing and statistical analyses
+Analyze data using appropriate epidemiologic and biostatistical techniques.
+Use computer software for data processing and statistical analyses.

 ## Required Texts